Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 - Manual annotation of answers
 - Video segment extraction (via `ffmpeg`)
 - Inference using a VideoQA model (e.g., Video-LLaVA)
-- Result generation and qualitative+quantitative analysis
+- Result generation and qualitative + quantitative analysis
-- We have seen the result with some quantitative metrics (e.g. ROUGE or BLEU)
+- evaluation metric: ROUGE or BLEU

 The code is well-commented and step-by-step, making it easy to replicate the extension.